 Discussion and decisions around aftercare take place with the clinical team, patient, and family (upon the patient’s request).
 Once a discharge date is set, discharge planning begins which includes transference of clinical care, schedule planning and goal setting.

-McLean OCDI Texas is a voluntary treatment program; therefore, patients should contact us directly to begin our admission process.
+OCD Institute of Texas is a voluntary treatment program; therefore, patients should contact us directly to begin our admission process.
 Family members and providers are welcome to call us as well to learn more about admissions and our program.
 To learn more about admission to our residential program, call us today at 832-900-8687.

 Here’s our step-by-step guide to admission:

 OCDI Texas is a self-pay treatment program, therefore we do not accept payment directly from third-party providers (e.g., insurance or loan companies), unless a single case agreement is in place.